-So we have put together a little easy post of some things that we think may come in handy when you are travelling in Iceland.
+So we have put together a little easy post of travel tips for Iceland we think may come in handy when you are travelling in Iceland.
+Everyone will have different Iceland travel advice, we suggest take it all in and do what works for you.

 Do– Save some extra money for travelling in Iceland